-You are required to bring your own charger, cables, cords, batteries and any other equipment needed to charge your e-bike.
+You are required to bring your own charger, cables, cords, extra batteries and any other equipment needed to charge your e-bike.
 You must be able to complete each day’s route.
 We do not allow any type of vehicle that is not human-powered.
 E-bikes have fully operable pedals and are considered human-powered.
 E-bike riders who require repeated SAG due to charging issues may be asked to leave the tour.

 How do I charge my e-bike?

-Charging of e-bikes is currently provided at a designated SAG stop on the route and in camp each night.
+Charging of e-bikes is currently provided at a designated middle point SAG stop on the route and in camp each night.
 LMB will provide a designated location to charge your e-bike battery but you must bring any needed chargers, cables, cords, adapters, batteries and any other equipment needed to charge your e-bike.
 We also strongly suggest you top off your battery if possible when you stop for lunch.

 Do I have to finish riding each day by a specific time?

 Yes.
-Course support services are available only during course hours.
+Route support services are available only during course hours.
 If you leave before the course opens or are still riding after the course closes, you are riding off tour and no support services are available.
 The course opens and closes at the time indicated in the Rider Info Guide.
 Course times may be adjusted by the tour manager.
 All LMB participants on the course after the course closes, will be approached by SAG and offered a ride to base camp.
 If you choose to not take the ride you are agreeing to ride without tour support and considered to be riding off tour.

 What happens if I can’t finish the day’s ride?